rockstor/rockstor-doc/nfs_ops.rst

 ^^^^^^^^^^^^^^^

 An NFS export can be edited to add or remove a share or allow different set of clients to be able to access it.
-In the webui, click on *Storage* tab to enter the main Storage view.
+In the web-ui, click on *Storage* tab to enter the main Storage view.
 Now click on *NFS Exports* in the left sidebar to enter *NFS Exports* view.
 In the displayed table of nfs exports, click on the **edit** icon of the corresponding export to edit as shown below.